Can My Employer Change My Contract Without My Consent?

 What Counts as a Contractual Term vs. a Company Policy?

 Not everything your employer controls is a contractual term.
-This distinction matters enormously.
+This distinction is critical.

 Contractual terms are the agreed conditions under which you were hired.
 These include your salary, working hours, job title, place of work, and holiday entitlement.
 Your employer cannot change these without your agreement.

-Company policies are internal rules your employer sets and can generally be updated with reasonable notice.
-These include things like dress codes, flexible working guidelines, and break schedules — unless they have become contractual through consistent practice or because your contract specifically incorporates them.
+Company policies are internal rules your employer sets and can generally update with reasonable notice.
+These include dress codes, flexible working guidelines, and break schedules — unless they have become contractual through consistent practice or because your contract specifically incorporates them.

 The general rule in employment law is clear: a contract cannot be unilaterally changed by one party.
 Both parties must agree to any variation for it to be legally valid.
 If your employer changes your terms without your consent, that change is not automatically enforceable.

-That said, the reality is more layered.
+But the reality is more nuanced.
 Some contracts include clauses that give employers built-in flexibility.
-And sometimes, employees unknowingly give their consent simply by continuing to work under new terms without objecting.
-Understanding these nuances is essential before you decide how to respond.
+And sometimes, employees unknowingly give consent simply by continuing to work under new terms without objecting.
+You need to understand these nuances before deciding how to respond.

 What “Consent” Actually Means in Employment Law